Traveling to Morocco!

 I’ll share a curated list, but you’re free to explore too!
 We will enjoy a complimentary breakfast every morning.
 Lunch is on our own but we will be given guidance on where to go.
 We will have some special complimentary evening meals together including:

-• Remote areas: Dinner is included when in the Atlas Mountain and Desert Camp.
+- Dinner is always included when we are in remote areas such as the Atlas Mountains and the Sahara Desert Camp

 🥦 Are vegetarian options available?